luozhaoyu/luozhaoyu.github.io/_posts/2015-02-17-DB-topics-recovery.md

 - read r, check in hash table s
 - read s, check in hash table r

-How to ensure it is write? <Ri, Si>, it is symmetric, no matter Ri or Si comes first, it would finally find this pair
+How to ensure it is write? "<Ri, Si>", it is symmetric, no matter Ri or Si comes first, it would finally find this pair